CojocariuOana/Dice_Game_Vivado/README.md

 # Dice_Game_Vivado
-  The game involves two dice, each of which can have a value between 1 and 6.Two counters are used to simulate the roll of the dice.
+  The game involves two dice, each of which can have a value between 1 and 6.
+Two counters are used to simulate the roll of the dice.
 Each counter counts in the sequence 1, 2, 3, 4, 5, 6, 1, 2,...
 Thus, after the “roll” of the dice, the
 sum of the values in the two counters will be in the range 2 through 12.The rules of the game are as follows: